ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

     `auser@uan01:/work/t01/t01/auser> pat_build jacobi`

 5. Run the new executable with `+pat` appended as you would with the regular executable.
-This will generate performance data files with the suffix `.xf` (e.g. `jacobi+pat+12265-1573s/xf-files`).
+Each run will produce its own 'experiment directory' directory containing the performance data as `.xf` files inside a subdirectory called `xf-files` (e.g. running the `jacobi+pat` instrumented executable might produce `jacobi+pat+12265-1573s/xf-files`).
-6. Generate report data
+6. Generate report data with `pat_report`.

-This `.xt` file contains the raw sampling data from the run and needs to be post processed to produce useful results.
+This `.xf` file contains the raw sampling data from the run and needs to be post processed to produce useful results.
 This is done using the `pat_report` tool which converts all the raw data into a summarised and readable form.
+You should provide the name of the experiment directory as the argument:

     [user@archer2]$ pat_report jacobi+pat+12265-1573s